Grant Achatz: Health issues

 On July 23, 2007, Achatz announced that he had been diagnosed with stage 4 squamous cell carcinoma of the mouth, which spread to his lymph nodes.
-Initially, Achatz was told that only radical surgery was indicated, which would remove part of his mandibular anatomy, including part of his tongue and large swaths of neck tissue.
-Later, University of Chicago physicians prescribed a course of chemotherapy and radiation treatments.
+Initially, Achatz was told that radical surgery was necessary, which would remove part of his mandibular anatomy, including part of his tongue and large swaths of neck tissue.
+Later, University of Chicago physicians prescribed an alternative course of chemotherapy and radiation treatments.
 This led to full remission, albeit with some side effects including a transitory loss of his sense of taste, which eventually returned.
 On December 18, 2007, Achatz announced that he was cancer-free.
-He credited an aggressive protocol of chemotherapy and radiation therapy administered at the University of Chicago Medical Center for driving his cancer into full remission.
+He credited the aggressive protocol of chemotherapy and radiation administered at the University of Chicago Medical Center for driving his cancer into full remission.
 The treatment regimen, administered under the direction of Drs.
-Everett E. Vokes, Blair and Haraf at University of Chicago, did not require radical invasive surgery on Achatz' tongue.
+Everett E. Vokes, Blair and Haraf at University of Chicago, did not require radical invasive surgery on Achatz's tongue.

 Personal life

+In November 2023, Achatz married Samantha Lim, with a ceremony in Yucatan, Mexico.
+She is the co-founder of Hi-Snaps, an innovative hemp derived THC & CBD beverage booster brand, with Allison Parc.

-Achatz has two sons, Kaden and Keller, with Angela Snell; the couple divorced in 2006.
+Achatz has two sons with Angela Snell; the couple divorced in 2006.
 The name "Keller" was chosen to honor Achatz's mentor Thomas Keller.

-In November 2023, Achatz married Samantha Lim.

 In popular culture

 On May 27, 2016, Achatz appeared on season two of the Netflix series Chef's Table.
 In 2018, Achatz appeared as a judge on the Netflix series The Final Table.
 In 2024 he appeared in a cameo role alongside chefs Daniel Boulud, Thomas Keller, Malcolm Livingston, Christina Tosi, Genie Kwon, Wylie Dufresne, Anna Posey, and Rosio Sanchez on the season three finale of The Bear.
+He was one of the judges in the final episode of the 2025 TV series Next Gen Chef.